By Deeyoung MaLinkedInWebsiteJuly 9, 202612 min readScheduling OperationsReviewed July 31, 2026

 A paper plan or spreadsheet is fine for the first draft.
 Once the week starts moving, a live schedule is easier to maintain.

 The point is not to turn a small restaurant into a large HR department.
-It is to keep the schedule, review notes, and exports in the same place once August gets busy.
-Start with the free scheduler, or use the free shift schedule template PDF if you want a blank paper draft first.
+It is to keep the schedule, the reason for each change, actual hours, review notes, and the approved handoff connected once August starts moving.

 August staffing checklist

-2. Map base, busy, and stretch coverage for each daypart.
+- Map base, busy, and conditional stretch coverage for lunch, dinner, bar, takeout, dish, and close.

-4. Collect student and seasonal availability deadlines before the last full week.
+- Collect student and seasonal availability by the restaurant's August deadline.

-6. Review long shifts, breaks, holiday notes, and overtime exposure before publishing.
+- Review long shifts, breaks, reporting-pay questions, holiday notes, and overtime exposure.

 Source note and limits